Featured image courtesy of Josh Schuett

 But just how big do pike get?
 That’s a topic I wanted to find out more about, so I started doing some research.

-While northern pike have an average length of about 17 to 25 inches and an average weight of 2 to 5 pounds, they can reach lengths of more than 50 inches and weights of 55 to 60lb.
-European pike are generally somewhat bigger than pike found in North America.
+While northern pike have an average length of about 20 to 30 inches and an average weight of 4 to 8 pounds, they can reach lengths of more than 50 inches and weights of 55 to 60lb.
+European pike are generally somewhat bigger than pike found in the US and Canada.

 If you want to know just how big pike can get, why Euro pike are bigger than American ones, and how old this fish species can get, all you have to do is keep reading!